jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 I mentioned this several times but never pointed it out.
 This battle between protagonists and antagonists is ages old.
 It was fought when we invented swords, bows and arrows, the printing press, muskets, telescopes, rifles, microscopes, anti-virals, the internet.
 Like clockwork, whenever we create a new tool, the Sith fight to retain power, the Jedi fight to distribute it.
 When the former wins, the people's cyborgology stays the same.
 If the latter wins, the people upgrade their powers to solve frontline problems better.

 Galileo, John Locke, Oliver Cromwell, Jean-Jacques Rousseau, George Washington, Frederick Douglas and so many other great people and armies have fought for the Sith.
 Yet the Sith keep coming back.
-It's so easy for them to take over society's rulebook.
+It's so easy for them to take over society's rule book.

 The Sith's frequent victories mean the line between old and imagined new societies gets wide.
 These wider lines represent increasingly different realities.
 Officially, we follow the Sith's rules out of fear of his Death Star.
 Yet evolution stops for no one.
 Thus, humanity still dreams and works towards distributing the power of new tools.
 Old and new society's co-exist, but live ever wide apart.